bharatkashyap/mock-api/README.md

 ### Usage

 - Clone this repository locally.
-- Create new JSON Bin [here](https://jsonbin.io/) and add it to the `jsonBin` array - for instance, `https://api.jsonbin.io/b/5f3a5c31b88c04101cf59111/latest`.
+- Create new JSONBin [here](https://jsonbin.io/) and add it to the `jsonBin` array - for instance, `https://api.jsonbin.io/b/5f3a5c31b88c04101cf59111/latest`.
 - Add resource names to `paths` and unique ID fields to the `idFields ` array.

 - Examples: